awsdocs/aws-systems-manager-user-guide/doc_source/setup-instance-profile.md

-# Task 2: Create an Instance Profile for Systems Manager<a name="sysman-configuring-access-role"></a>
+# Step 4: Create an IAM Instance Profile for Systems Manager<a name="setup-instance-profile"></a>

 By default, AWS Systems Manager doesn't have permission to perform actions on your instances\.
 You must grant access by using an AWS Identity and Access Management \(IAM\) instance profile\.
 An instance profile is a container that passes IAM role information to an Amazon Elastic Compute Cloud \(Amazon EC2\) instance at launch\.
 You can create an instance profile for Systems Manager by attaching an AWS\-managed policy \(AmazonEC2RoleForSSM\) that defines the needed permissions to a new role or to a role you have already created\.

 After you create the instance profile, attach it to the instances that you want to use Systems Manager with\.
 To attach the instance profile to existing instances, see [Using Instance Profiles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) in the *IAM User Guide*\.
-To attach an instance profile to new instances when you create them, see the next topic, [Task 3: Create an Amazon EC2 Instance that Uses the Systems Manager Instance Profile](sysman-create-instance-with-role.md)\.
+To attach an instance profile to new instances when you create them, see the next topic, [Step 5: Launch an Amazon EC2 Instance that Uses the Systems Manager Instance Profile ](setup-launch-managed-instance.md)\.

 Note the following details about creating an IAM instance profile:
 + If you are configuring servers or virtual machines \(VMs\) in a hybrid environment for Systems Manager, you don't need to create an instance profile for them\.
 Instead, you must configure your servers and VMs to use an IAM service role\.
-For more information, see [Creating an IAM Service Role for a Hybrid Environment](sysman-service-role.md)\.
+For more information, see [Create an IAM Service Role for a Hybrid Environment](sysman-service-role.md)\.
 + The policy AmazonEC2RoleforSSM provides wildcard \(\*\) access to Amazon S3 buckets\.
 We recommend that you review this policy and adjust if required\.
 For information about the Amazon Simple Storage Service \(Amazon S3\) buckets that resources might need to access to perform Systems Manager operations, see [About Minimum S3 Bucket Permissions for SSM Agent](ssm-agent-minimum-s3-permissions.md)\.
 + If you change the IAM instance profile, it might take some time for the instance credentials to refresh\.
 SSM Agent will not process requests until this happens\.
 To speed up the refresh process, you can restart SSM Agent or restart the instance\.